Department of International Studies

 Point 03

-Useful and intensive English education
+Practical English education

 Point 04

-A truly global environment
+A global environment

 Program Structure